ShopBotTools/G-Code-Viewer/README.md

 * Ability to highlight based on line number to "step through" files
 * Marker showing origin?
 * Indicator of current tool location?
-* Ability to set initial position of the tool?
 * Showing difference between inches/mm